gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

 The App manifest references a pre-built multi-architecture image.
 This is intentional: Home Assistant's local App builder only sees the App directory, while this image must be built from the repository root to include the Go bridge.
 Pull requests build both supported architectures without registry access.
 When an App version change reaches the official `master` branch, the release job publishes the versioned `amd64` and `aarch64` images and their shared multi-architecture manifest to GHCR.
 Users receive that published image instead of compiling the bridge on their Home Assistant host.

+Changes to the Go bridge, its Go module dependencies, App configuration or translations, the App Dockerfile or the App runtime script require a new App version in `config.yaml`.
+CI rejects such release changes when the version is unchanged.

+New GitHub container packages can start with private visibility, while Home Assistant must be able to pull this image anonymously.
+After the first image is published, verify that the `digitalstrom-mqtt-haos` package is **Public** in the GitHub package settings.
+If it is private, change the visibility and rerun the failed publish workflow.
+The final release gate requests the versioned manifest without GitHub credentials; the workflow remains failed until Home Assistant can pull the image anonymously.

 Before changing the App stage to stable, verify a fresh installation on Home Assistant OS with a real dSS:

-1. Configure only the dSS address, username and password, then confirm the API key is created and the password disappears from the App options.
+1. Configure only the dSS address, port, username and password, then confirm the API key is created and the password disappears from the App options.
 2. Confirm existing MQTT Discovery entities appear in Home Assistant and can both send commands and receive dSS state changes.